darkweid/fastapi-template/README.md

 ## Containers
 - **Postgres:**
   Hosts the PostgreSQL database with PostGIS capabilities.
-Built using `Dockerfile-postgis`, it uses environment variables for credentials and persists data in a dedicated volume.
+Built using `Dockerfile-postgis` in the postgres directory, it uses environment variables for credentials and persists data in a dedicated volume.

 - **App:**
   Runs the main FastAPI application.
 It starts the server (using Uvicorn, or optionally Gunicorn with Uvicorn workers).